 As a new wave of graduates steps boldly into the future, we look toward the podium to the famous figures who have delivered memorable commencement speeches.

-With the release of the documentary "Casting JonBenét" on Netflix this Friday, we're taking a look back at the tragic unsolved murder of the 6-year-old beauty queen that still captures America's attention.
+Take a look back at the tragic unsolved murder of the six-year-old beauty queen that still captures America's attention.

 Here's a look at some of the new faces that will grace our money over the next decade.

 A look at how "Orange is the New Black" is the next generation’s "Golden Girls."

 On this day in 2009, President Barack Obama signed The Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act into law.
 Here is a look at the lives of the men whose brutal murders spurred the country to take action against hate crimes in America.